 Use these simple worms to make your own Halloween jello worms like a mad scientist!

-What you’ll need to make Halloween jello worms:
+What you’ll need to how to make jello worms with straws

 - 1 box of flavored gelatin (we used grape)